LUCIT-Systems-and-Development/ubtsl/README.md

 # UBTSL

-This is just an alias module for the ['unicorn_binance_trailing_stop_loss`](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss) module to be able to use the cli interface as follows:
+This is just an alias module with a short name for the ['unicorn_binance_trailing_stop_loss`](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss) module to be able to use the cli interface as follows: